-It is the law that all gas appliances are installed by a competent person (e.g. a CORGI registered operative) in accordance with the above Regulations.
+It is the law that all gas appliances are installed by competent persons (e.g. CORGI) in accordance with the above Regulations.
 Failure to install appliances correctly could lead to prosecution.

 It is in your own interest, and that of safety, to ensure that the law is complied with.
 The installation of the boiler MUST also be in accordance with the current I.E.E..
-Wiring Regulations, the Local Building Regulations, Building Standards (Scotland), the Bye Laws of the Local Water Undertaking, any relevant requirements of the Local Authority, and Health and Safety document No 635, "Electricity at Work Regulations 1989".
+Wiring Regulations, the Local Building Regulations, Building Standards (Scotland), the Bye Laws of the Local Water Undertaking , any relevant requirements of the Local Authority, and Health and Safety document No 635, "Electricity at Work Regulations 1989".